kidGodzilla/sitegpt-tools/README.md

 You can open, close, show, hide, or toggle the UI using this tiny script.

-You can include the following on your website to import this gist:
+You can include the following on your website to import the script:

 ```html
 <script src="https://cdn.jsdelivr.net/gh/kidgodzilla/sitegpt-tools@latest/main.js"></script>